Master Next Level Engineering

 In our brochure you can read more details about the programme.

 Obviously you have obtained your Bachelor Degree and you have a technical background.
-You need to be highly motivated and willing to work hard in order to be eligible for this programme.
-Think back to a time where you had your most memorable learning experience after studying hard or smartly; are you up to that for an entire year?
-A maths test and an intake interview are part of the admission procedure.
+You need to be highly motivated and willing to study hard to participate in this programme.
+Think back to a time where you had your most memorable learning experience; are you up to that for an entire year?.
+A maths test and an intake interview are part of the application process and will give you an idea about what to expect.

 Perform under pressure

-You want to be challenged, whether working alone or in a group, with unfamiliar parameters and in new situations.
+You want to be challenged, study hard and can handle unfamiliar parameters and new situations.

 Maths and statistics

-You are interested in studying maths and statistics, even if you don’t have a lot of experience with it.
+You are interested in studying maths, statistics and programming, even if you don’t have a lot of experience with it (yet).